Mac Jones Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Season Stats

-- He has added 71 rushing yards on 27 carries, averaging 5.9 yards per game.
+- He's also carried the ball 27 times for 71 yards, averaging 5.9 yards per game.

 - The Patriots have thrown the ball in 53.9% of their plays from scrimmage this year while staying on the ground 46.1% of the time.
 This offensive attack ranks fourth in the NFL in points scored.